-- September 20, 2021 - Human Resources will request proof of vaccination or written accommodation request in accordance with below sections to all current staff and volunteers. - September 30, 2021 - Staff must provide proof of vaccination of at least their first vaccination or written accommodation request if not previously provided. - October 8, 2021 - Human Resources will request proof of vaccination or written accommodation request in accordance with below sections to all Council members and Committee members who wish to attend inperson meetings. - October 15, 2021 - All Employees that have not provided proof of vaccination must attend a mandatory Health & Safety training session about COVID-19 by this date. - All Employees that have provided written accommodation requests must attend a mandatory meeting with Human Resources by this date. - Employees that have provided proof of one dose of a two-dose series of vaccination and intend on getting their second dose once eligible, are not required to attend the COVID-19 training session. - October 31, 2021 - o Employees must provide proof they are fully vaccinated; and/or
+- September 20, 2021 - Human Resources will request proof of vaccination or written accommodation request in accordance with below sections to all current staff and volunteers. - September 30, 2021 - Staff must provide proof of vaccination of at least their first vaccination or written accommodation request if not previously provided. - October 8, 2021 - Human Resources will request proof of vaccination or written accommodation request in accordance with below sections to all Council members and Committee members who wish to attend inperson meetings. - October 15, 2021 - All Employees that have not provided proof of vaccination must attend a mandatory Health & Safety training session about COVID-19 by this date. - All Employees that have provided written accommodation requests must attend a mandatory meeting with Human Resources by this date. - Employees that have provided proof of one dose of a two-dose series of vaccination and intend on getting their second dose once eligible, are not required to attend the COVID-19 training session.

-TOWNSHIP OF SOUTHGATE Policy # 87 COVID-19 Vaccination Policy
+TOWNSHIP OF SOUTHGATE Policy # 87 COVID-19 Vaccination Policy DRAFT: October 6, 2021